s3ec/gtpo/report-writing.md

 * **Vulnerability Type**: Privilege Escalation / Impersonation

-* **Description**: Misconfigured SSH keys allowed unauthorized users to impersonate legitimate users and gain persistent access to internal systems.
-These misconfigurations were identified in SSH authorized keys files on key systems within the network.
+* **Description**:  Unauthorized SSH keys were added to a system via a reverse shell, allowing an attacker to impersonate legitimate users and gain persistent access to the system.

-* **Finding**: By exploiting expired or forgotten SSH keys, we were able to impersonate an existing user, which granted us unauthorized and persistent access to the system.
-This could allow an attacker to move laterally within the network or maintain access even after other security measures are put in place.
+* **Finding**: We successfully exploited the system to gain a reverse shell and added our own SSH key to the authorized_keys file of an administrative user.
+This provided us with persistent SSH access, bypassing traditional authentication mechanisms.

 * **Impact**:

-  * **Persistent Access**: Unauthorized users can retain access to systems without detection.
+  * **Persistent Access**: Attackers can maintain access to the compromised system even if passwords are changed.
   * **Privilege Escalation**: If the impersonated user has elevated privileges (e.g., sudo access), attackers can escalate to root and take full control of the system.
   * **Network Breach and Lateral Movement**: Attackers could pivot to other systems within the network.